-Vital Signs: Temp, BP and Pulse Oximetry
+• Vital Signs: Temp, BP and Pulse Oximetry

-No routine labs or CXR are indicated for children well enough to be managed outpatient
+No routine labs or CXR are indicated for children well enough to be managed outpatient.

-- Labs: - Blood work: CBC with differential, CRP, blood cultures if not fully immunized OR fails to improve after initiation of antibiotics - Viral Testing: SARS-CoV-2 testing at all times during pandemics.
-Influenza PCR during influenza season - If atypical pathogen suspected: PCR Respiratory Panel if available - Sputum gram stain and culture: if intubating, collect at time of initial ET tube placement; consider testing in older children who can produce sputum sample - · Urinary antigen detection testing is not recommended in children; falsepositive tests are common. - Radiography: - AP and lateral CXR if failure to improve on initial antibiotic therapy - AP and lateral CXR 4-6 weeks after diagnosis if recurrent pneumonia involving the same lobe
+- Labs: - Blood work: CBC with differential, CRP, blood cultures if not fully immunized OR fails to improve after initiation of antibiotics - · Viral Testing: Influenza PCR during influenza season - If atypical pathogen suspected: PCR Respiratory Panel if available - Sputum gram stain and culture: if intubating, collect at time of initial ET tube placement; consider testing in older children who can produce sputum sample - Urinary antigen detection testing is not recommended in children; false-positive tests are common. - Radiography: - AP and lateral CXR if failure to improve on initial antibiotic therapy - AP and lateral CXR 4-6 weeks after diagnosis if recurrent pneumonia involving the same lobe